mesut146/parserx/README.md

 e.g `stmt: "if" "(" expr ")" stmt;`

 strings in rules will be replaced with token references that are declared in `token` block<br>
-so in the example above the strings would be declared like;<br>
+so in the example above the strings would need to be declared like;<br>
 ```
 token{
   IF: "if";